Hi and welcome to this restorative class.

 Lower it back down.

-Let's come on to our bellies.
+Let's come on to our bellies and into Sphinx pose.

-So place the elbows right beneath the shoulders.
+So place the elbows right beneath the shoulders,

-And stay here a couple of deep breaths.
+You can slightly tuck the chin in and stay here a couple of deep breaths.

-See if you can notice what comes up in the mind as we have these moments of silence.
+What comes up in the mind as we have these moments of silence?

 Where does the mind jump to?